Rahman123/npsp-dx-template/README.md

-# Salesforce DX project template for Salesforce.org Non Profit Success Pack (NPSP)
+# Unofficial Salesforce DX project template for Salesforce.org Non Profit Success Pack (NPSP)

 ## About
 This project allow you to pre-install Salesforce.org Non Profit Success Pack (NPSP) with Salesforce DX.